ThiagoBorges81/budget_estimation/README.md

 **2. Planning the solution**

-To address the CFO’s requirements, there are few seps that need to be accomplished by the data scientist which include:
+To address the CFO’s requirements, there are a few steps that need to be accomplished by the data scientist which include:
   * Establishing the problem to be solved;
   * Understanding the business and mapping the assumptions;
   * Collecting, processing and analysing the data;